douglasdavis/ddavis.io/index.md

 ## About

 My favorite parts of experimental particle physics are writing software and analyzing data.
-My blog posts are born from technical things I encounter along the way to getting that Ph.D.
+My blog posts are (mostly) born from technical things I encounter along the way to getting that Ph.D.

 I'm currently in my fourth year at Duke where I work in the ATLAS group as deputy coordinator in the transition radiation tracker (TRT)